Interview: Agon from Project Nightfall

 Did you notice a pretty epic video on food waste that popped up this summer?
-If you aren’t one of the 28 million people to view the shocking video by Agon, A.K.A Project Nightfall, you can check it out below.
-But first, we caught up with Agon to hear more about his own Food Waste Revolution...
+If you aren’t one of the 28 million people to view the shocking video by Agon, AKA Project Nightfall, you can check it out here.
+We caught up with Agon to hear more about his Food Waste Revolution.

 So Agon, what inspired you to make your awesome video about food waste?

 My inspiration for the video came from three years of working in the food industry.
 As a manager, I had to throw away a lot of food with my own hands.
 I realised that now I can reach people through sharing the story of my experience and teach as many people as possible about food waste.

 It’s had 28 million views now!
 How does it feel to see such a huge reaction?